Dasharo/docs/docs/unified/novacustom/recovery.md

     To proceed with the recovery procedure, the backup with the vendor firmware or vendor EC firmware will be necessary eg. `bios_backup.rom`, `ec_backup.rom`.

-    The backup file should be generated before making any changes in the device flash chip according to the following documentation sections:
+    The backup file should be generated before making any changes to the device flash chip according to the following documentation sections:

     - [Firmware backup](initial-deployment.md#bios-installation)